dhughes/lluminary/README.md

 - `summarize_text.rb`: A task that summarizes text using OpenAI
 - `analyze_text.rb`: A task that performs text analysis with multiple output fields
+- `word_counter.rb`: A task that counts words and finds the longest word

 ## Development